Autek/mystical-forest/project/milestone/milestone.md

 title: Milestone Report CS-341 2025
 ---

-# Project Title
+# Mystical Forest

 ## Progress Summary

-1. Summarize what you have accomplished so far.
+1. **Summarize what you have accomplished so far.**

-	Enter your features from the proposal in the table below.
-For each feature, indicate whether you completed the implementation, it is work in progress, or you have to start it.
+	**Enter your features from the proposal in the table below.
+For each feature, indicate whether you completed the implementation, it is work in progress, or you have to start it.**

 	<!-- work in progress: fff3cd, completed: d4edda, upcoming (= not started): cce5ff -->